 Every child develops in their own timeline, and there is a wide variety of typical development.
-However there are some developments expected within a certain period.
+However there are some developments that are expected within a certain age range.
 This can leave many parents worrying about whether or not their children are on the right track.
 A provider of Speech Therapy in Milwaukie, Oregon, lists down the following instances where you will need to take actions on your children’s speech delay from infancy:

 - Not paying attention to others

 The very foundation of language development starts with social interaction, so if your baby doesn’t pay attention to others nor respond to games, music, sounds, or moving toys, talk to your pediatrician or call a speech language pathologist to dicucss your concerns.

 - Not recognizing their names